Organized Tours in New York City

 Walking Tour Companies

-Top commercial walking tour companies include the following companies.
+Top commercial walking tour and bus companies include the following ones.
 Click on the links to read our complete reviews:

 If you’d like to sail the New York Harbor aboard the 1885 cargo schooner Pioneer, check out the South Street Seaport Museum for more information.
 Note that some of the cruise lines may have limited schedules in winter, especially for evening cruises.
 Call ahead or check online for current offerings.
 Also take a look at our reviews for Bateaux New York and the Circle Line.